Gadsden vicinity in Richland County, South Carolina — The American South (South Atlantic)

 Location.
 33° 50.639′ N, 80° 42.039′ W. Marker is in Gadsden vicinity, South Carolina, in Richland County.
 Marker is on Fork Church Road (State Highway 40-1314), on the right when traveling west.
-Touch for map.
 Located between Jack Paul Road and Harold C Hill Road, approx. 500 yards west of Poultry Ln.
 (State Road 40-56).
+Touch for map.
 Marker is in this post office area: Gadsden SC 29052, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Eastover (approx. 2.3 miles away); Kingville (approx. St. Phillip A.M.E.
-Church (approx. 2.9 miles away); Kensington (approx. 3 miles away); Gadsden (approx. 3.9 miles away); Congaree River Ferries (approx. 6½ miles away); John M. Bates Bridge (approx. 6.8 miles away); Robert H. Morrell Road (approx. 7½ miles away).
+At least 8 other markers are within 7 miles of this marker Eastover (approx. 2.3 miles away); Kingville (approx. 2.7 miles away); St. Phillip A.M.E.
+Church (approx. 2.9 miles away); Kensington (approx. 3 miles away); Gadsden (approx. 3.9 miles away); Site of Rebecca Motte's Home (approx. 6 miles away); Congaree River Ferries (approx. 6½ miles away); John M. Bates Bridge (approx. 6.8 miles away).

 Categories. • Churches & Religion •